orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - The project licenses will be reviewed.
   - All eclasses are inspected for comprehensive documentation.
   - Vulnerability database checks for each submitted package.
+  - The security of init scripts if any.

 #### Uploading to this repo